- Doctors & Departments

 The dietetic internship program runs for 45 weeks inclusive which includes 42 weeks of internship time and 3 weeks of scheduled vacation.
 Interns also receive 5 floating days of personal leave (i.e. illness) and we observe all Children’s Hospital holidays.
 The 2019 year will begin on Monday, July 22, 2019 and end Friday, May 29, 2020.

-Upon the conclusion of the program, each intern whom has successfully completed all rotations and projects will be provided a Verification Statement, acknowledging their completion of the Dietetic Internship program.
+Upon the conclusion of the program, each intern who has successfully fulfilled all 2017 ACEND core competencies through all rotations and projects will be provided a Verification Statement, acknowledging their completion of the Dietetic Internship program.
 In addition, intern name will be provided to the Commission on Dietetic Registration indicating eligibility to sit for the Registration Examination for Dietitians.
-Graduates whom then pass the Registration Examination for Dietitians become Registered Dietitian Nutritionists and able to practice.
+The RD exam requirements are set by the Commission on Dietetic Registration.
+Graduates who then pass the Registration Examination for Dietitians become Registered Dietitian Nutritionists and able to practice.
 State Licensure may be required for positions in some states; all graduates who pass the Registration Examination would also be eligible for licensure in states that require it.

 Please see the outlined instructions for application to this program in our Instructions for Applicants (.pdf), which outlines that in addition to the DICAS application, a letter of intent identifying preferred concentration area, completion of a short-answer form, and an application fee of $65 needs to be sent to: